-Genes and environment - Scientists have long known that schizophrenia runs in families.
-The illness occurs in 1 percent of the general population, but it occurs in 10 percent of people who have a first-degree relative with the disorder, such as a parent, brother, or sister.
+Genes and environment: Scientists have long known that schizophrenia runs in families.
+The illness occurs in approximately 1 percent of the general population, but it occurs in 10 percent of people who have a first-degree relative with the disorder, such as a parent, brother, or sister.
 People who have second-degree relatives (aunts, uncles, grandparents, or cousins) with the disease also develop schizophrenia more often than the general population.
 The risk is highest for an identical twin of a person with schizophrenia.
-He or she has a 40 to 65 percent chance of developing the disorder.
+He or she has a 40 percent to 65 percent chance of developing the disorder.

 We inherit our genes from both parents.
 Scientists believe several genes are associated with an increased risk of schizophrenia, but that no gene causes the disease by itself.
 In fact, recent research has found that people with schizophrenia tend to have higher rates of rare genetic mutations.
 These genetic differences involve hundreds of different genes and probably disrupt brain development.

-Other recent studies suggest that schizophrenia may result in part when a certain gene that is essential to making important brain chemicals malfunctions.
+Other recent studies suggest that schizophrenia may result in part when a certain gene that is essential to making important brain chemicals malfunction.
 This problem may affect the part of the brain involved in developing higher functioning skills.
 Research into this gene is ongoing, so it is not yet possible to use the genetic information to predict who will develop the disease.

-Patients and families sometimes become worried about the antipsychotic medications used in treating this disease both in terms of side effects and possible addiction.
-However, antipsychotic medications do not produce euphoria or addictive behavior in people who take them.
+Patients and families sometimes become worried about the anti-psychotic medications used in treating this disease both in terms of side effects and possible addiction.
+However, anti-psychotic medications do not produce euphoria or addictive behavior in people who take them.